rlfmendes/edge-gitops/README.md

 # run GitOps manually so we don't have to add testapp to the repo
 # normally, "apps" would be in separate repos - this is just a convenient test method
+# you can add + commit testapp to github and run:
+#   flt targets deploy
 cd ../..
 docker run --rm -v $(pwd):/ago ghcr.io/bartr/autogitops:beta --no-push